confluentinc/cli/README.md

 GOLANG_FIPS=1 make build
 ```

-Then, build an OpenSSL FIPS provider:
+Then, follow the instructions in the next section to build an OpenSSL FIPS provider.

+### Build an OpenSSL FIPS Provider for FIPS-140 Mode

 ```bash
 wget "https://www.openssl.org/source/openssl-3.0.9.tar.gz"